HamidMusayev/Tkinter-en/README.md

 ## Standart-attributes
 Before we look at the widgets, let's take a look at how some of their common attributes-such as sizes, colors and fonts-are specified.

-Each widget has a set of options that affect its appearance and behavior-attributes such as fonts, colors, sizes, text labels, and such.
+Each widget has a set of options that affect its appearance and behavior-attributes such as `fonts`, `colors`, `sizes`, `text`, `labels`, and such.

-You can specify options when calling the widget's constructor using keyword arguments such as text='HQ!' or height=24.
+You can specify options when calling the widget's constructor using keyword arguments such as `text='HQ!'` or `height=24`.

-After you have created a widget, you can later change any option by using the widget's .config() method.
-You can retrieve the current setting of any option by using the widget's .cget() method.
+After you have created a widget, you can later change any option by using the widget's `.config()` method.
+You can retrieve the current setting of any option by using the widget's `.cget()` method.
 See Section 26, “Universal widget methods” for more on these methods.

 - [Dimensions](#Dimensions)
 - [The coordinate system](#The-coordinate-system)